kenforthewin/react-rails-auth/README.md

 ## Getting started
 All services in this repo are containerized.
 To get started, first make sure docker and docker-compose are installed.
 1. Clone the repo and navigate to its folder
+1. Create your own `.env` file at the base of the project.
+Refer to the `.env.sample` file for what's needed.
 1. Run the dev script with `./scripts/run-dev.sh`
 1. Wait for the images to build.
 1. Eventually the dev server will be up at `localhost:3001`